Roof Repair in Mount Vernon, OH

 Schedule a Free Roof Inspection in Mount Vernon

 Schedule a free inspection.
 Platinum Home Exteriors will document the failure point, assess the deck under the damaged section, and deliver a written estimate before any work begins.
 Fall is the most productive inspection window in Mount Vernon, when flashing separations at chimney bases, worn valley metal on the midtown bungalows, and any wind damage from the 2024 Knox County storm corridor can be documented before freeze-up locks that damage in place.
 All work is backed by the Industry Leading Craftsmanship Warranty.
-Call (330) 275-0935, or see all Ohio roofing services See our Ohio page.
+Call (330) 275-0935, or see all Ohio roofing services See our Ohio roofing services page